Search Programs

 Job Outlook for Vet Techs in Hawaii

 The job outlook in veterinary technology in the US is expected to be promising in the coming decade.
-As proof of point, the Bureau of Labor Statistics (BLS 2020) reported that there’s expected to be a 16 percent increase in openings for vet techs nationwide between 2019 and 2029, much more robust than the average growth predicted across all occupations during that time period (4 percent).
-This equates to 18,300 fresh positions in this field across the country.
+As proof of point, the Bureau of Labor Statistics (BLS 2024) reported that there’s expected to be a 19 percent increase in openings for vet techs nationwide between 2023 and 2033, much more robust than the average growth predicted across all occupations during that time period (4 percent).
+This equates to 24,300 fresh positions in this field across the country.

-Vet techs may seek employment at a variety of places including veterinary clinics, hospitals, farms, aquariums, humane centers, kennels, zoos, shelters, universities, rescue organizations, government regulatory institutions, laboratories, wildlife sanctuaries, and other environments.
+Vet techs may seek employment at a variety of places, including veterinary clinics, hospitals, farms, aquariums, humane centers, kennels, zoos, shelters, universities, rescue organizations, government regulatory institutions, laboratories, wildlife sanctuaries, and other environments.
 Some of these professionals work normal business hours, while others may be called upon to work weekends, evenings, or holidays, dictated by the needs of their veterinary patients and emergency conditions.

 Vet techs who find they have a passion for a certain subfield of the animal medicine world may also choose to become a veterinary technician specialist in the years following graduation from their initial associate’s or bachelor’s level program.

-According to the National Association of Veterinary Technicians in America (NAVTA 2021), there’s a wealth of academies and societies—some which provide specialized certification—in areas including dermatology, anesthesia, animal behavior, clinical pathology, nutrition, equine nursing, and zoological medicine.
+According to the National Association of Veterinary Technicians in America (NAVTA 2025), there’s a wealth of academies and societies—some which provide specialized certification—in areas including dermatology, anesthesia, animal behavior, clinical pathology, nutrition, equine nursing, and zoological medicine.
 To qualify for specialized credentialing as a VTS, applicants typically need 1,000 hours of experience in their subfield, letters of recommendation, proper training, and a passing score on an exam.
 While not a guarantee, pursuing a VTS may open a tech to a greater number of jobs and higher salaries than those without specialization.

 An aspiring VTS can learn more about specialization options by visiting the main vet tech careers page.